How I Met George Burns

 George autographed a book for me, and made me laugh!

-When he said he was autographing one for me, I said, “But I don’t have one with me, we had no time to stop.”
+When he said he was autographing one for me, I said, “But George, I don’t have one with me!
+We had no time to stop if we wanted to make it while you were signing the book.”
 He smiled broadly, and reached behind him into a book bag (honestly!) pulled one out and said, “I’m always prepared to autograph my books for pretty girls.”
 I laughed, and he signed it “To Nancy, My Best, George Burns,” and handed it to me.
-I’ve treasured it since then, along with the photo of the two of us.
-I keep the book in a safe place and the photo on the wall of my office, to remember the good times.
+I’ve treasured it since then, along with the photo at the top of this page of the two of us, sent to me courtesy of Caesars Palace.
+As for the book, it’s kept in a safe place so that it never gets damaged or thrown away by mistake once I’m gone.
+The photo is on the wall of my office, to remember the good times.
+Four copies are being made of it, to be given to my kids.

 Lots of Stories to Tell, From Living A Long Life